quantum-mob/QuantumPlaybook/README.md

    ];
   PacletSiteUpdate[ps];
   PacletInstall["Q3"];
-  PacletInstall["WorkbookTools"];
   PacletInstall["QuantumWorkbook"]
  ]
 ```

-Note that along with QuantumWorkbook, it also installs the unitility package WorkbookTools as well as the main application Q3.
+Note that along with QuantumWorkbook, it also installs the main application Q3 for your convenience.

 ## Update